syncfusion-content/blazor-docs/blazor/heatmap-chart/accessibility.md

 ## WAI-ARIA attributes

 HeatMap component followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
-The following ARIA attributes are used in the HeatMap control.
+The following ARIA attributes are used in the HeatMap component.

 | Attributes | Purpose |
 | --- | --- |